You’ll see a lot of posts like this in forums:

-"Brand new Chinese mini excavator.
+"Brand new mini excavator.
 About 4000 lbs, 25 HP engine, only 2 hours on the unit.
 On flat concrete it moves forward, reverse fine.
 If I try to turn left right, or dig with the bucket... the engine bogs down and dies."

 What Actually Matters When Buying A Mini Excavators